cs1302uga/cs1302-hw05/README.md

 ![Approved for: Spring 2021](https://img.shields.io/badge/Approved%20for-Spring%202021-success)

-This class exercise explores how to work with nodes commonly used in linked lists.
+This homework assignment explores how to work with nodes commonly used in linked lists.

 ## Prerequisite Knowledge